goldic342/viniqufy/README.md

 ## Features

 - **Playlist Analysis**: Analyze any playlist to determine its uniqueness based on various metrics.
-- **User-Friendly Interface**: Simple and intuitive interface built with React and Chakra UI.
 - **Real-Time Results**: Get instant feedback on your playlist's uniqueness.
 - **Secure Backend**: FastAPI-powered backend for reliable and secure performance.